 When macular holes appear, the body covers them with a thin, clear liquid; this causes blurred vision.
 Over time, symptoms progressively worsen.

 Macular holes often begin as foveal detachments.
-The fovea lies at the very center of the macula, and is responsible for the eye’s very sharpest vision.
+The fovea lies at the very centre of the macula and is responsible for the eye’s very sharpest vision.
 Disruptions to the fovea are noticeable but often subtle enough to be confused for milder conditions such as myopia.
 Without treatment, around half of foveal detachments worsen into partial-thickness holes.